abhineetmishra64/abhineetmishra64/README.md

 - 🌱 I’m currently learning JAVA and ARITFICIAL INTELLIGENCE.
 - 👯 I’m looking to collaborate on some awesome projects using Python and in Web Development.
 - 💬 Ask me about anything.
 I'll try to solve problems of yours.
-- 📫 How to reach me: 📧 abhineetmishra64@gmail.com
 - 😄 Pronouns: he/him 🧑🏻
 - ⚡ Fun fact: I ❤️ working from home😜